 Your right to file for unemployment continues, even if you lose your job due to your company's bankruptcy.

 Although it is not guaranteed to happen, your health and pension benefit plans could be eliminated.
 But, any pension benefits you've earned to that point should be safe.
 Most of these plans are governed by ERISA (the Employee Retirement Income Security Act), and each plan's Summary Plan Description should provide information about what will happen to the pension assets and health benefits.

 In general, ERISA requires that pension benefits be maintained separate from the company's other assets, either held in trust or invested in an insurance contract.
 ERISA requires that any earned pension benefits be vested 100% if the company is liquidated.
 Many traditional pension benefits are also insured by the Federal Government.

 If you have a 401(k) plan, the money in those accounts cannot be used by the company to pay the company's creditors, but the company is not obligated to provide any future contributions or matching funds.
-If your 401(k) is invested in your company's stock, now might be a great time to re-evaluate that investment.
+If your 401(k) holds your company's stock, now might be a great time to re-evaluate that investment.
 Also, be very careful not to use any information that is not public knowledge.
 If so, you may be subject to an illegal act called insider trading.

 If the employer discontinues all its health plans, you will not be able to continue your coverage under COBRA.
 You may, however, be able to convert to or purchase an individual policy, or join your spouse's policy.
 If you are receiving health benefits as a retiree or your benefits are the result of a collective bargaining agreement, you may be subject to special bankruptcy rules.
 Your first stop will be to contact the administrator of each plan or your union representative.